hilal-demir/BookstoreAssessment/README.md

 In some of the tests, I used HttpUriRequest and HttpResponse classes for testing the API's GET and DELETE methods.
 In those tests, SC_OK means its status code is 200 and it works fine.
 SC_NOT_FOUND means its status code is 404 and it could not find the object.

+Some remove tests fail because when removing an object (book, category or bookstore), sometimes it does not remove in the first time but in the second time, it removes.

 ### Bookstore Application Dockerizing
 There is a [Dockerfile](https://github.com/hilal-demir/BookstoreAssessment/blob/master/Dockerfile) in the project for simply making an image of the project and run it